 If you are thinking about hiking the Inca Trail to Machu Picchu, here are our recommendations for the top 5 Inca Trail operators.

-Although fairly new on the scene, Alpaca Expeditions have proven their ability to become one of the best Inca Trail operators in a place where competition is strong.
-So much so, that Alpaca Expeditions is our first-choice operator for our own clients.
-Alpaca have some of the best guides, an extended and excellent team of porters, great food and first-rate camping equipment.
-In addition, they also operate sat-phones and they have their own fleet of modern vehicles.
+Although fairly new on the scene, Alpaca Expeditions have proven their ability that they are a great Inca Trail operator in a place where competition is strong.
+Alpaca have some of the best guides, an extended and excellent team of porters, great food and camping equipment.
+Additionally, like most operators, they also operate sat-phones and they have their own fleet of modern vehicles.
 Alpaca come highly recommend.

 I have personally trekked with SAS a few times now, and I can honestly say that they are one of the better Inca Trail operators out there.
 Operating since 1990, SAS are named in many leading guide books and have won several awards from DIRCETUR the Peruvian ministry of tourism.
-Their pre-trek meetings are informative and helpful, their guides are professional and knowledgeable, their porters are exceptional, the food they serve is varied and of a high standard and their equipment is up-to-date.
+Their pre-trek meetings are informative and helpful, their guides are professional, the food they serve is varied and of a good standard and their equipment is up-to-date.
 SAS Travel are one of a very few Inca Trail operators that offer daily group departures throughout the year.

 Established in 2004, LlamaPath have been providing high quality trekking in Peru for just over 8 years.
 They offer a very high quality service that is comparable to any of their competitors, and in quite a short period of time have grown to be one of the leading Inca Trail operators in Peru.
 Llama Path offer daily departures in groups (max size 16 people) and also a private service.
 Their overall price is comparable than other Inca Trail operators, but additional porters, sleeping bags and air-matrices are a little on the pricy side.